 Prostate cancer is currently the first or second most common form of cancer among men in many populations.
-In the United States, the American Cancer Society estimates the number of new prostate cancers diagnosed every year to be approximately 220,800, of which approximately 70% are diagnosed with localized stage prostate cancer.
+In the United States, the American Cancer Society estimates the number of new prostate cancers diagnosed every year to be approximately 161,360, of which approximately 70% are diagnosed with localized stage prostate cancer.
 Additionally, the HIFU division believes, based on figures provided by the World Health Organization that the worldwide incidence of localized prostate cancer is approximately twice this U.S. figure.
 A more effective diagnostic method for prostate cancer, the PSA test, has increased public awareness of the disease in developed countries since its introduction.
 PSA levels jump sharply when cancer is present.
 Prostate cancer is an age-related disease, and its incidence in developed countries is expected to increase as the population ages.

 The HIFU division believes that HIFU therapy could be expanded to other medical conditions, such as certain localized thyroid, breast, gynecological, bladder, kidney, liver, brain, pancreatic and retroperitoneal tumors.
-For example, we recently entered into a multi-partner liver cancer development project organized by the HECAM (HEpatocellular CArcinoma Multi-technological) consortium.
+For example, late 2016, we initiated a clinical Phase I study to address certain types of deep endometriosis situated in the low rectum, using Focal One HIFU.
+We also entered into a multi-partner liver cancer development project organized by the HECAM (HEpatocellular CArcinoma Multi-technological) consortium.
 This project aims at developing innovative diagnostic, imaging and therapeutic technologies to address liver cancer.
 EDAP's focus within the HECAM consortium is on developing a novel HIFU treatment for liver cancer in cooperation with its long-term academic partner INSERM and leading cancer centers.
-To fund this development program, EDAP will receive €2.4 million in non-dilutive financing from Bpifrance over the 5 year project period.
+To fund this development program, EDAP will receive a maximum of €2.4 million in non-dilutive financing from Bpifrance over the five-year project period of which we received the first instalment of €736,000 in June 2015.
 However, the expansion of the use of HIFU to other areas of treatment will require a significant investment in research and development, an investment we will undertake gradually while focusing on the acceptance of HIFU as a treatment for localized prostate cancer.
-For example, our licensee, Theraclion, obtained CE Marking for their HIFU device dedicated to the treatment of benign breast tumors.
-See Item 4.
-"HIFU Division Patents and Intellectual Property."
+For example, our licensee, Theraclion, obtained CE Marking for their HIFU device dedicated to the treatment of benign breast tumors and thyroid tumors.
+See Item 4, "Information on the Company-HIFU Division Patents and Intellectual Property."